dateiexplorer/dateiexplorer/README.md

-# Hello, I'm Justus Röderer
+# Hello, I'm the dateiexplorer

 I'm a programmer, Linux enthusiast and trust in open source software.
 I've tried several Linux distributions and love all of them and will try and learn